 During your PHP treatment, you’ll experience a variety of different therapy methods designed to help you overcome addiction.
 These different therapeutic approaches will address the multiple facets impacting addiction.
 The idea is to find the underlying causes of addiction, work through these issues, and supply alternative healthy coping mechanisms to utilize when faced with challenges.

-In accordance with the full continuum of care, PHP occurs after successful completion of inpatient medical detox (focuses on removing substances from body and provides medical stabilization) and residential inpatient (begins to start more in-depth therapy while providing clients a safe, separate living environment).
-Partial hospitalization for substance abuse is intended to continue these therapeutic endeavors, while simultaneously allowing clients more personal freedoms.
+Following the full continuum of care, PHP occurs after successful completion of inpatient medical detox (focuses on removing substances from the body and provides medical stabilization) and residential inpatient (begins to start more in-depth therapy while providing clients a safe, separate living environment).
+Partial hospitalization for substance use is intended to continue these therapeutic endeavors, while simultaneously allowing clients more personal freedoms.

 The average PHP client will attend therapy sessions for a minimum of 20 hours per week, typically broken into four hours per day, five times per week.
 Partial hospitalization programs are considered “short-term”, intensive programs for addicts and alcoholics.
 They can last anywhere from four to six weeks.